tk0987/travelling-salesman-RNN-by-gpt3/README.md

 ***
 ATTENTION
 ***
-i have several versions of this code, while only one is correct. i'm checking this version currently, my pc is humming nicely.
+i have several versions of this code, while only one is correct. i'm checking this version currently, my pc is humming nicely. and my bills are growing nicely, too!

 i asked chatgpt for creating a rnn for tsp optimization (for my cnc). training loop is then an intelectual property of... gpt3.